the-deep-learners/nycdsa-dpl-002/README.md

 # Deep Learning Course

-This repository is for students of the in-classroom [Deep Learning course](https://nycdatascience.com/courses/deep-learning/) offered by Jon Krohn at the NYC Data Science Academy.
+This repository is for students of the in-classroom [Deep Learning course](https://nycdatascience.com/courses/deep-learning/) offered by [Jon Krohn](https://www.jonkrohn.com/) at the NYC Data Science Academy from March through April 2018.

 ## Installation